 *I don’t even feel slightly bad about that statement.
 Not. at. all.

 But don’t worry Armenia, I don’t believe this asshat is a representation of Armenians.

 And no I’m not trying to get political here, but here’s a little unbiased information on Artsakh.
-The Nagorno-Karabakh (or Artsakh) is a region that has been squabbled over essentially since just before then dissolution of the Soviet Union.
-It did escalate into full scale war in the early ‘90s, however there has been a cease fire in place since 1994.
-The UN recognizes it as Azerbaijan, but the region remains under control of ethnically Armenian separatists, and has been operating as a de facto independent country.
+The Nagorno-Karabakh (or Artsakh) is a region that has been squabbled over essentially since just before the dissolution of the Soviet Union.
+It did escalate into full-scale war in the early ‘90s, however, there has been a cease-fire in place since 1994.
+The UN recognizes it as Azerbaijan, but the region remains under the control of ethnically Armenian separatists and has been operating as a de facto independent country.
 It’s only enterable from Armenia.

 The first stop inside the country/not country was a waterfall.
 Waterfalls don’t interest me too much, well unless it’s a behemoth so I went in indifferent.
 It ended up being the coolest waterfall I’ve seen.
 Okay NK, you’re winning me over.
 Then it was on to Stepanakert, the capital.
-It’s compact and has a interesting statue just the outside city (that in fact was the only photo I’d ever seen of NK before I went).
+It’s compact and has an interesting statue just the outside city (that, in fact, was the only photo I’d ever seen of NK before I went).
 We’d spent more time there than planned because we had to wait to get our visas for the country/not a country.

 Later that night we camped under the stars at Sarsang Reservoir and burned some sweet marijuana to cook dinner with (It grows wild, I swear!).